-Avocado was considered the “fertility fruit” in ancient times by the Aztecs.
+The avocado was considered the "fertility fruit" in ancient times by the Aztecs.
 The stone in the avocado resembles a baby in the womb and it takes exactly NINE months for one avocado to grow from a blossom to a ripened fruit!
-The avocado provides nearly 20 essential nutrients, such as vitamins A, C, D, E, K and B vitamins as well as folate, potassium and other minerals.
+The avocado provides nearly 20 essential nutrients, such as vitamins A, C, D, E, K and B vitamins as well as folate, potassium and. other minerals.
 Avocados are rich in healthy monounsaturated and polyunsaturated fats, such as omega-3 fatty acids.
-Studies have found that these fats balance women’s hormones and help to put on good healthy fat during pregnancy.
-Avocados have been shown to help in ovulatory fertility problems and they can triple a couple’s chances of conception through IVF.
+Studies have found that these fats balance women's hormones and help to put on good healthy fat during pregnancy.
+Avocados have been shown to help in ovulatory fertility problems and they can triple a couple's chances of conception through IVF.

-A study by the Harvard School of Public Health showed that avocados and olive oil could help women trying to conceive through IVF.
-They could triple their chances of conception (due to the mono-unsaturated fat in these foodstuffs).
+A study by Harvard School of Public Health showed that avocados and olive oil could help women trying to conceive through IVF.
+They could triple their chances of conception (due to the mono-unsaturated fat in theses foodstuffs).
 Women hoping to conceive have been advised to eat an avocado every day.

 A study published in the journal Obstetrics & Gynecology found that eating monounsaturated fats, such as avocado and olive oils, have been shown to help in ovulatory fertility problems.

 ½ ripe banana

 1 to 2 cups of water

 Place all ingredients in a blender and mix until smooth.

 1 ripe avocado, halved, stone removed